 All resident students, regardless of their financial resources, participate in the Campus Work Program during the academic year.
 The College also offers work contracts during the summer and other break periods.
 Students may apply to the Work Program Office for break employment.
 The College's work program is supported by both Federal Work Study and Federal Work College funds.

-Academic Honor Scholarships: Warren Wilson College offers honor scholarships to new students based on academic achievement and promise, not on financial need.
-To be considered, the student should contact the Admission Office.
+Academic Honor Scholarships: Warren Wilson College offers honor scholarships to newly admitted students based on academic achievement and promise, not on financial need.
+To be considered, students should contact the Admission Office.
 Scholarship awards range from $1,000 to $8,000.
 There is an early deadline of March 15 for receipt of these applications.

 North Carolina Students: Full-time students who are residents of North Carolina and file the FAFSA will be considered for the North Carolina Need-Based Scholarship.
 This scholarship is based on need.

 For Presbyterian Students: Members of the Presbyterian Church (U.S.A.) may apply for aid through the PCUSA office of Financial Aid for Studies.
 Information is available by writing to Presbyterian Church (U.S.A.), Financial Aid for Studies, 100 Witherspoon Street, Louisville, KY 40202-1396, or through their web page: http://gamc.pcusa.org/ministries/financialaid.
-A son or daughter who is a dependent of a Presbyterian minister will automatically receive a $1,000 grant from Warren Wilson College.
+Dependents of Presbyterian ministers will automatically receive a $1,000 grant from Warren Wilson College.
 Warren Wilson College will also match up to $500 per semester any scholarship provided by a Presbyterian Church to one of its students.
 The scholarship from the congregation must be applied to tuition charges.
 For further information, contact the Office of Financial Aid.

-Students who wish to apply for institutional grants or loans must complete both the FAFSA and the Warren Wilson College Financial Aid Application (WWCFAA).
+Students who wish to apply for institutional need-based scholarships or loans must complete both the FAFSA and the Warren Wilson College Financial Aid Application (WWCFAA).
 The WWCFAA is available from the Financial Aid Office or the College web site.

 North Carolina students are encouraged to complete the FAFSA early to be considered for the North Carolina Need-Based Scholarship.
 Students from Pennsylvania, Delaware, Rhode Island, and Vermont are encouraged to apply for a grant from their states of residence.

-The request for financial aid will be considered after an applicant has been officially accepted for admission to the College and the aid file is complete.
+Requests for financial aid will be considered after applicants have been officially accepted for admission to the College and their aid files are complete.

 Students receiving Title IV federal funds or need-based state grants are required to make Satisfactory Academic Progress (SAP) toward a degree or certificate in order to maintain eligibility for this aid.
-Warren Wilson College also applies the same "progress" guidelines to its institutional aid (need-based grants, honor/merit scholarships, international grants, etc).
-Minimum standards require that a student remain off of academic probation and pass 12 credits each semester (August-December or January-May; summer classes are not available).
-In reviewing a student's progress, these standards are applicable regardless of whether or not financial aid has previously been received.
-For the purpose of administering financial aid, WWC defines an academic year as two 16-week semesters during which the undergraduate student completes a minimum of twelve (12) credit hours per semester.
-However, 24 credits each year is less than is needed to progress in classification (i.e. freshman, sophomore).
+Warren Wilson College also applies the same "progress" guidelines to its institutional aid (need-based scholarships, honor/merit scholarships, international grant, etc).
+Minimum standards require that students remain off of academic probation and pass 12 credits each semester (August-December or January-May; and, June/July summer courses).
+In reviewing students' progress, these standards are applicable regardless of whether or not financial aid has previously been received.
+For the purpose of administering financial aid, WWC defines an academic year as two 16-week semesters during which undergraduate students complete a minimum of twelve (12) credit hours per semester (full-time).
+However, 24 credits each year are fewer than the number needed to progress in classification (i.e. freshman, sophomore).

-Maximum Length of Eligibility (Pace your studies to graduate within five years.): Eligibility ends with the completion of academic requirements for one degree or certificate.
-Length of eligibility is determined on the assumption that a student is capable of completing degree requirements within a maximum of 5 years (10 semesters) as a full-time student.
+Maximum Length of Eligibility (Studies should be paced to graduate within five years.): Eligibility for financial aid ends with the completion of academic requirements for one degree or certificate.
+Length of eligibility is determined on the assumption that students are capable of completing degree requirements within a maximum of 5 years (10 semesters) as full-time students.
 Less than full-time enrollment will be evaluated as stated in minimum number of hours.
 To graduate within this maximum period of 10 semesters, the following percentages of completed work are recommended: after 2 semesters, 20%; 4 semesters, 40%; 6 semesters, 60%; 8 semesters, 80%; and 10 semesters, 100%.
 Changing majors does not increase the length of eligibility for completion of the program or the number of hours (128) needed to graduate.
+Refer to the Academic Catalog for the number of credits needed each year to progress from one status to another. (ie freshman to sophomore, etc).

 Minimum GPA: Students (all students - not just aid recipients) must maintain a minimum cumulative grade point average based upon hours attempted as defined by the Scholastic Standards Committee and published in detail in the Student Handbook and the Academic Catalog.

-Incompletes: Warren Wilson College allows two weeks into the following semester for a student to finalize an "incomplete".
-Satisfactory Academic Progress determination will be made following this two-week period.
-Failure to pass an incomplete can result in the immediate termination of aid retroactive to the first day of classes.
+Incompletes: Warren Wilson College allows two weeks into the following semester for students to complete work for courses in which they earned an "incomplete."
+The SAP determination will be made following this two-week period or prior to the two-week period if the student is currently in an "aid warning" status..
+Failure to earn a passing grade when finishing an incomplete can result in the immediate termination of aid retroactive to the first day of classes.
 (No credit is given for grades of WP or WF; however, a WF is computed in the GPA as an "F".)
 There are some grants and scholarships that cannot be fully awarded until a final cumulative GPA is calculated.

 Continuing and Readmitted Students (who are also first-time aid recipients): The eligibility of these students will be based upon the academic performance of their most recent semester at Warren Wilson College.

-Withdrawal during Term 1 or Term 3 Drop/Add: A student will be subject to the Withdrawal Policy but will not be penalized for failing to make Satisfactory Academic Progress.
-(Four-day drop/add period at the beginning of each semester.)
-Withdrawal from WWC after the Term 1 or 3 drop/add periods will result in a failure to make SAP since attempted credits were not passed (ie less than 12 credits passed)
+Withdrawal during Term 1 or Term 3 Add/Drop: Students who withdraw during the Term 1 or Term 3 add/drop period (the four day period at the beginning of each semester) will be subject to the Withdrawal Policy, but will not be penalized for failing to make SAP.
+Withdrawal from WWC after the Term 1 or 3 add/drop periods will result in a failure to make SAP since attempted credits were not passed (ie less than 12 credits passed)

-Graduation (128 hours): Warren Wilson College has a commitment to assist with the completion of one degree and one major as long as the student remains eligible in all aspects.
-"A student who completes the academic requirements for a program but does not yet have the degree or certificate is not eligible for further Title IV aid for that program."
-(2010-11 Federal Aid Handbook, Volume 1, page 11)
+Graduation (128 hours): Warren Wilson College has a commitment to assist with the completion of one degree and one major as long as students remain eligible in all aspects.
+"A student who completes the academic requirements for a program but does not yet have the degree or certificate is not eligible for further Federal Student Aid Funds for that program."
+(2012-13 Federal Aid Handbook, Volume 1, page 10)

-There are two types of financial aid probation that a student may receive.
+There are two types of financial aid probation that students may receive.
 "Without an Academic Plan" will allow only one semester to make SAP.
 "With an Academic Plan" will allow a maximum of two consecutive semesters to make SAP.
-The Director of Financial Aid will determine which probationary status the student will be eligible to receive.
+The Director of Financial Aid, with advice from the Registrar, will determine which probationary status students are eligible to receive.

 Financial Aid Probation Without an Academic Plan: A probationary period "Without an Academic Plan" is available for one semester only.
 This type of probation may be approved by the institution if it is determined that the student is capable of making SAP by the end of one probationary period.
 Failure to make SAP at the end of this one semester of probation will result in loss of aid eligibility for the next semester without appeal.

-Lost Aid: If the Appeal for Probation Status is denied or the aid recipient fails to make SAP by the end of an approved probationary period, all aid will be lost with the exception of work on campus as a resident student, private loans and private scholarships.
-Lost aid includes, but is not limited to, Federal Direct Loans (Stafford and Parent PLUS), Pell Grants, WWC need-based grants and honor scholarships, SEOG, state grants, etc.
+Lost Aid: If the Appeal for Probation Status is denied or the aid recipient fails to make SAP by the end of an approved probationary period, all aid will be lost with the exception of work on campus as a resident student, private loan, and private scholarships.
+Lost aid includes, but is not limited to, Federal Direct Loans (Stafford and Parent PLUS), Pell Grants, WWC need-based scholarships and honor or merit scholarships, SEOG, state grants, etc.

 How to regain aid after it is lost: Aid is "lost" for a minimum of one semester if a student fails to make SAP after taking advantage of an automatic "warning" period followed by an appeal for a "probationary" period (approved or denied appeal).
-A continuing student who has exhausted financial aid warning and an appeal for probation has two options:
+Continuing students who have exhausted financial aid warning and an appeal for probation have two options:

 What is different from previous SAP?
 Academic progress will be checked at the end of each semester rather than at the end of the year.
-Aid will pay for a class with a grade to be repeated only once without penalty.
+Aid will pay for a course with a grade to be repeated only once without penalty.
 "Warning period" is automatic.
 "Probationary period" may be available through written appeal.
 Approval is not automatic for probationary appeals.
-The student must be able to make SAP after each approved probationary period.
+Students must be able to make SAP after each approved probationary period.
 Missing credits cannot be made up in the following semester/summer.

-Summary: To maintain "satisfactory academic progress" (SAP) at WWC you must remain off of academic probation; pass no less than 12 credits each semester; and, graduate within ten (10) semesters or 128 credits whichever comes first.
-Transfer/AP/IB credits will be included in the 10 semesters/128 credits.
-You may retroactively lose Federal aid if you fail to pass at least one class in a semester (in addition to academic suspension).
-All aid will be recalculated if your aid package is based upon full-time attendance and you fail to attend or begin attendance in at least 12 credit hours of classes.
+Summary: To maintain "satisfactory academic progress" (SAP) at WWC, students must remain off of academic probation; pass no less than 12 credits each semester; and, graduate within ten (10) semesters or 128 credits whichever comes first.
+Transfer/Advanced Placement/International Baccalaureate credits will be included in the 10 semesters/128 credits.
+Students may retroactively lose Federal aid if they fail to pass at least one class in a semester (in this circumstance students are also subject to academic suspension).
+All aid will be recalculated for students whose aid packages are based upon full-time attendance and who fail to attend or begin attendance in at least 12 credit hours of classes.

 SAP Standards are subject to change as necessary to remain in compliance with Federal Regulation.